i4Ds/whisper-finetune/README.md

    ```

 ## Data
 Please have a look at https://github.com/i4Ds/whisper-prep.
-The data is passed as a [🤗 Datasets](https://huggingface.co/docs/datasets/en/index) to the model.
+The data is passed as a [🤗 Datasets](https://huggingface.co/docs/datasets/en/index) to the script.

 ## Usage